Jones leads Chargers past 49ers 27-24 in preseason finale

 Jones played the first half, going 10 for 16 for 149 yards and adding 26 yards on the ground.

-Rookie Easton Stick threw two interceptions in the second half before leading a winning drive to Derrick Gore’s 11-yard run with 1:17 to play.
+Rookie Easton Stick, who is also in the mix if the team decides to keep three QBs, threw two interceptions in the second half before leading a winning drive to Derrick Gore’s 11-yard run with 1:17 to play.

-Beathard has been in a competition with Nick Mullens to be the backup to Jimmy Garoppolo in San Francisco, although coach Kyle Shanahan said he plans to keep three quarterbacks on the roster.
+“Right now, we just have to find the best players, the guys that can help us in the long run,” coach Anthony Lynn said.
+“It’s going to be tough to do that.”

+The 49ers plan to keep three quarterbacks with the question there about whether C.J.
+Beathard or Nick Mullens will serve as Jimmy Garoppolo’s backup.

+Beathard went 6 for 9 for 58 yards, connecting on a 21-yard score to a sliding Kendrick Bourne on his final pass of the night late in the first half.

+“That’s what you want to do right there is try to get one there, and we got that,” Beathard said.
+“There’s obviously a lot of stuff to clean up, but I felt good about the game.”

-Mullens played only one series in the second half before turning it over to undrafted rookie Wilton Speight for the rest of the game.
+Mullens played only one series in the second half before coach Kyle Shanahan turned it over to undrafted rookie Wilton Speight for the rest of the game.

 TD WILSON